dequelabs/axe-core/doc/examples/selenium-jenkins/README.md

   to install it.
 On Unix, ensure that Firefox is on your path.
 * `npm install -g grunt-cli` to install the Grunt task runner (may need to be run with `sudo` on Unix or as Administrator on Windows)
-* Move to the `doc/examples/selenium` directory
+* Move to the `doc/examples/selenium-jenkins` directory
 * `npm install` to install dependencies

 ## To run the example ##

-* Move to the `doc/examples/selenium` directory
+* Move to the `doc/examples/selenium-jenkins` directory
 * `grunt test` to run Selenium

-This should launch an automated Firefox window, load and analyze the configured web pages, and then output Kensington Automated Test results to JSON files, one per URL.
+This should launch an automated Firefox window, load and analyze the configured web pages, and then output Kensington Automated Test results to XML files, one per URL.

 ## To modify the example ##